Handling authentication events

 The final redirection URL will take the form:

 Yes.
-Connecting an account (i.e. User) a second time on the same dev_id will delete the previous user record for that account, and yield a new user_id
+Connecting the same provider a second time with the same `reference_id` and `dev_id` will delete the previous `user` record for that account and yield a new `user_id`.
+This is per-provider — re-authenticating Fitbit won't affect an Apple Health connection under the same `reference_id`.